Photography Life

 Why I Got One Anyway

 How could I resist something like that?
-Meet my new 11×14:
+Meet my 12×20:

 I’ve been saving for this camera since I first learned about ultra-large format photography several years ago, and it arrived not long ago.
 Yes, it’s difficult to use (to put it mildly) and yes, digital cameras have a million advantages over it.
-But for a number of reasons I couldn’t be happier with this for my landscape photography.
+But for a number of reasons, I love using this for my landscape photography.

-You read that right – I’ve moved to large-format 4×5 for my dedicated landscape kit and have been using the Nikon Z7 for all other travel photography needs.
-The 11×14 camera is for special occasions when I have time to set everything up and wait for the right shot.
+The 12×20 isn’t my primary camera, of course.
+Instead, it acts as a complement to the 4×5 and 8×10 cameras that I’ve switched to for most of my landscape photography needs.
+You read that right – I’ve moved to large-format film for my dedicated landscape kit, although I’m still using digital for anything other than landscapes.
+The 12×20 camera is for special occasions when I have time to set everything up and really create the right shot.

 I know that Photography Life has an almost exclusively digital audience, which is why I’ve avoided talking about my experiences with large- and ultra-large format film so far.
 But it’s become such an important part of my photography that I’ll surely write about it some in the future.